sklad-dev/Sklad/README.md

 </p>

 # Sklad
-Sklad is an experimental project to build a novel wide-column data store.
+Sklad is an experimental project to build a novel HTAP data store.

 ## 👷‍♀️ Building Sklad
 Building Sklad is very straightforward.
 Install Zig toolchain and run